ahmsalah/transcript-wizard/README.md

 ## Features

-- An effortless navigation experience facilitated by a wizard, guiding you through all the words that need corrections with the ability to play the audio for the highlighted word.
-- The wizard is draggable, allowing you to move it around the interface according to your convenience.
+- **Transcript Wizard**: An effortless navigation experience facilitated by a wizard, guiding you through all the words that need corrections while providing audio playback for the highlighted word.
+The wizard is draggable, allowing you to move it around the interface according to your convenience.
-- Seamless audio navigation between transcript utterances.
+- **Audio Navigation**: Seamless audio navigation between transcript utterances, with audio playback triggered by clicking on an utterance.
-- The app is mobile-friendly and fully responsive, adapting seamlessly to various viewport widths.
+- **Responsive Design**: The app is mobile-friendly and fully responsive, adapts to various viewport widths.
-- Unit Tests and Code Coverage: Comprehensive unit tests for utilities ensure code quality.
-You can review the code coverage reporting by visiting [this link](https://coveralls.io/github/ahmsalah/transcript-wizard?branch=main).
-- Dark Mode: Theming, featuring a toggle between light and dark modes for a personalized and viewing experience and eye comfort.
+- **Dark Mode**: Theming, featuring a toggle between light and dark modes for a personalized and viewing experience and eye comfort.
-- Accessibility: The entire app is designed for accessibility and keyboard usability, with a special focus on enhancing the usability of forms.
+- **Accessibility**: The entire app is designed for accessibility and keyboard usability, with a special focus on enhancing the usability of forms.
-- Micro Animations that add subtle visual cues, enhancing user interactions and providing a polished user experience.
+- **Animations**: Micro Animations that add subtle visual cues, enhancing user interactions and providing a polished user experience.
-- The majority of the app's logic is developed in isolation, entirely separated from the UI, encapsulated within pure functions that offer ease of testing, maintenance and modularity.
+- **Code Modularity**: The majority of the app's logic is developed in isolation, entirely separated from the UI, encapsulated within pure functions that offer ease of testing, maintenance and modularity.
-- Unit Tests and Code Coverage: Thorough unit testing is applied to the aforementioned functions.
-You can explore the code coverage reporting by following this link.
+- **Unit Tests and Code Coverage**: Thorough unit testing is applied to the aforementioned functions.
+Review the code coverage report through [this link](https://coveralls.io/github/ahmsalah/transcript-wizard?branch=main).

 ## Technologies Used